What does commute to work mean?

 Solutions to Use in Reducing the Mean Time to Get to Work

-• Relocate Closer to Work: This means that when employees shift closer to the place of work, the overall cross mean commute to work will be lowered meaning both time and money will have been saved.
+• Relocate Closer to Work: This means that when employees shift closer to the place of work, the overall cross-mean commute to work will be lowered, meaning both time and money will have been saved.

-• Employ Flexible Working to: Possible remote work or developing a new hybrid system can fully or at least partially reduce or eradicate commuting.
+• Employ flexible working to: possible remote work or developing a new hybrid system can fully or at least partially reduce or eradicate commuting.

-• Select Appropriate and Effective Transportation System: Taking a carpool, a bicycle, or public means of transport will be more convenient for those longer distances but will also be environmentally friendly.
+• Select an Appropriate and Effective Transportation System: Taking a carpool, a bicycle, or public means of transport will be more convenient for those longer distances but will also be environmentally friendly.

 Conclusion